 Pace University’s benefits coverage will be extended to same sex and opposite sex domestic partners of our part-time faculty and staff.
 Benefits for domestic partners will be administered in the same manner, as possible, to the benefits for legally married couples.

-To establish the eligibility for benefits of a same sex or opposite sex domestic partner, an affidavit titled "Statement of Domestic Partnership," must be completed by the employee and domestic partner, notarized, and accompanied by supporting documentation confirming financial interdependence and common residency for at least the past 2 continuous years (different documentation to support each).
+To establish the eligibility for benefits of a same sex or opposite sex domestic partner, an affidavit titled "Statement of Domestic Partnership" (PDF), must be completed by the employee and domestic partner, notarized, and accompanied by supporting documentation confirming financial interdependence and common residency for at least the past 2 continuous years (different documentation to support each).

 Once the domestic partnership is registered with the University Benefits office, the employee’s domestic partner and his/her eligible dependents become eligible to apply for some of the benefits for which a part-time employee is eligible.